artifacthub/hub/docs/faq.md

 When the parameter `dbMigrator.loadSampleData` is set to true (default), a demo user and a couple of sample repositories are registered automatically.
 The credentials for the demo user are: `demo@artifacthub.io` / `changeme`.
 You can change the password from the control panel once you log in.

-### Can I restrict access to my self-hosted instance?
+### Can I restrict access to some of the content in my self-hosted instance?

 No, there is no way to restrict the visibility of the content available on Artifact Hub, even in your own instance.